-Chapter 1: The Catalysts for Change
+Chapter 1: The Catalysts for Change in Hong Kong's Hospitality Industry

 Change happens for a reason.
 An unfair taxation system and mass starvation caused the French revolution and led ultimately to the rise of the modern nation-state.
 The discovery of the hole in the Earth's ozone layer resulted in a global ban on CFC chemicals.
 The internet arose out of Cold War preparations and set about radically altering how billions of us encounter information.